nspcc-dev/neo-go/docs/node-configuration.md

 - `MaxNEP11Tokens` - limit for the number of tokens returned from `getnep11balances` call.
 - `Port` is an RPC server port it should be bound to.
+- `StartWhenSynchronized` controls when RPC server will be started, by default (`false` setting) it's started immediately and RPC is availabe during node synchronization.
+Setting it to `true` will make the node start RPC service only after full synchronization.
 - `TLS` section configures TLS protocol.

 ### State Root Configuration